 Encourage your loved one to get help, whether it be the GP, Health Visitor, Midwife or a organisation such as the Birth Trauma association.
 This will not be easy as they may have a fear or distrust of telling anyone how they really feel, especially a healthcare professional.
 Reassure them of your support, maybe offering to attend any appointments with them if they wish.
 Asking for help can be hard, and so will the time undergoing any therapies, being there for them and providing emotional support is so important.

 If you are struggling to access any help, or your loved one does not feel able to ask for help it may be that you will need to act on their behalf in either seeking the help for them or fighting for the support needed.

 Sometimes your loved one says they do not want help.
 Why?

 - They may be afraid of losing control

 - They may feel weak or ashamed of their feelings.

-Helping someone with PTSD can be difficult and frustrating.
-Reading up on PTSD can help you understand it and how it can affect someone that is suffering, this will then help you find ways you can help.
-Also it will help you to know the signs of when your loved one is struggling or why they may be feeling a certain way.
+Helping someone suffering from PTSD can be difficult and frustrating.
+Reading up on PTSD can help you understand it and how it can affect someone who is suffering, this will then help you find ways you can help.
+Also, it will help you to know the signs of when your loved one is struggling or why they may be feeling a certain way.

 We must remember that a person with PTSD is suffering because of what has happened to them.
 It is not something they can just snap out of or try to be positive about.
-Your loved one is trying all they can to cope and recover but somedays will be harder than others and they will need your support.
-Help your loved one to value the good days but not to give up hope on the bad ones.
+Your loved one is trying all they can to cope and recover but some days will be harder than others and they will need your support.
+Help your loved one to value the good days and to not give up hope on the bad ones.
 Talk together about your feelings and look to the future with hope.